awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-from-instance.md

 The following configuration details are not copied from your identified instance:
 + Storage: The block devices \(EBS volumes and instance store volumes\) are not copied from the identified instance\.
 Instead, the block device mapping created as part of creating the AMI determines which devices are used\.
 + Number of network interfaces: The network interfaces are not copied from your identified instance\.
 Instead, Amazon EC2 Auto Scaling uses its default settings to create one network interface, which is the primary network interface \(eth0\)\.
 + Instance metadata options: The metadata accessible, metadata version, and token response hop limit settings are not copied from the identified instance\.
 Instead, Amazon EC2 Auto Scaling uses its default settings\.
-For more information, see [Configuring the instance metadata options](create-launch-config.md#launch-configurations-imds)\.
+For more information, see [Configure the instance metadata options](create-launch-config.md#launch-configurations-imds)\.
 + Load balancers: If the identified instance is registered with one or more load balancers, the information about the load balancer is not copied to the load balancer or target group attribute of the new Auto Scaling group\.
 + Tags: If the identified instance has tags, the tags are not copied to the `Tags` attribute of the new Auto Scaling group\.